tschmorleiz/sudoku/README.md

 ## Possible improvements

-* Make use of HTTPS, then use [Kik' auth support](http://dev.kik.com/docs/#identity-auth) for proper authentication for login
+* Make use of HTTPS, then use kik.sign for proper authentication
-* Concatenate/minify JS/CSS for production mode
 * Load client-sided models and views as modules, e.g. using [require.js](requirejs.org)
-* Do browser testing, e.g. using [selenium](http://docs.seleniumhq.org/) and [mocha.js](visionmedia.github.io/mocha/)
+* Do browser testing, e.g. using [selenium](http://docs.seleniumhq.org/), [mocha.js](visionmedia.github.io/mocha/)
 * When playing a game, live-update the status of other players' progress, e.g. using server-sent events